 Chogha Zanbil Ziggurat

-Located near the Haft-Tepe Ziggurat, Chogha Zanbil also belongs to the Middle Elamite period and was built in 1250 BC.
 The Russian-French archaeologist Roman Girshman carried out the first scientific excavations on an ancient mound where Chogha Zanbil existed beneath, and unveiled the five-storied ziggurat from under the soil.
-Three floors of this ziggurat have remained intact.
+Three floors of this temple have remained intact.

 Choga Zanbil Site, Susa, Iran Chogazanbil Ziggurat, Susa, Iran